 Under coach Stephen Keshi, who took over in October 2011 following the sacking of Samson Siasia, the Super Eagles are unbeaten in 2012.

 Former South Africa captain Neil Tovey, who lifted the Nations Cup in 1996, believes Nigeria will be a team to watch out for.

 "They possess an abundance of talent and my good friend Stephen Keshi is settling down nicely as coach and getting them well organised," Tovey said.
 "He has so many good footballers to choose from."

 And Zambia will have to improve significantly if they are to be contenders.
-Their form since winning the tournament in February has not been good and they only squeezed past Uganda in qualification, going through 9-8 on penalties.
+Their form since has not been good and they only squeezed past Uganda in qualification, going through 9-8 on penalties.